critterandguitari/Kaleidoloop-Manual/manual.md

 ![](images/modes.png)

 The Kaleidoloop needs each mode to be in its own folder.
-Each folder needs to have a number 1-6 (no repeats).
+Each folder name needs to begin with a number 1-6 (no repeats).
+Modes are writen in Pure Data.
+Each folder needs to have a 'module.pd' file and a copy of the 'waveplayer~.pd-linux' file.

-## Setup Examples

 ## Specifications